US: Over 130,000 Russian troops now staged outside Ukraine

 German Chancellor Olaf Scholz will fly to Kyiv on Monday and Moscow on Tuesday to meet with the presidents in those capitals.

-While the U.S. and its NATO allies were had plans to send troops to Ukraine to fight Russia, an invasion and resulting punishing sanctions could reverberate far beyond the former Soviet republic, affecting energy supplies, global markets and the power balance in Europe.
+While the U.S. and NATO have made clear they do not intend to send troops to Ukraine to fight Russia, any invasion and resulting punishing sanctions promised by the U.S. and other countries could reverberate far beyond the former Soviet republic, affecting energy supplies, global markets and the power balance in Europe.

 Biden has bolstered the U.S. military presence in Europe as reassurance to allies on NATO’s eastern flank.
 The 3,000 additional soldiers ordered to Poland come on top of 1,700 who are on their way there.
 The U.S. Army also is shifting 1,000 soldiers from Germany to Romania, which like Poland shares a border with Ukraine.